acoli-repo/corpus-tools/src/TT-CQP.md

 * `:: within sattribute` does not yet work
 * only matching (potentially with regex) is supported for now, so you cannot do: > < !=
 * case and diacritic insensitive search not yet supported (%cd)
-* sort does not yet do reverse or descending order
 * it is not yet possible to cut lists
 * ranged in tabulate output
 * subcorpora cannot yet be modified by subset, intersection, join, or difference